mavi888/workshop-aws-getting-started-amplify/docs/deploy-app.md

 amplify publish
 ```

 You see here that we type publish and not push.
-Push only push the backend components to the cloud, while publish deploys all the components to the cloud - frontend and backend.
+Push only pushes the backend components to the cloud, while publish deploys all the components to the cloud - frontend and backend.

-6. When this finish you get back an URL - hosting endpoint.
+6. When this finishes you get back an URL - hosting endpoint.
 That is the link for your app in the cloud.

 7. Open the URL in the browser and you are ready, your app is live in the cloud.